Credit card: Cashback reward programs

-Cashback reward programs are incentive programs established by credit card issuers to encourage use of the card.
-Spending on the card typically awards the card users with points or cash-points that allow the user to redeem to rewards, such as gift cards, statement credits/cash deposited in an account of the card user's choice, or exchanging them to Frequent Flyer programs.
-Spending that qualifies for these types of points can include/exclude balance transfers, payday loans, or cash advances.
+Cashback reward programs are incentive programs established by credit card issuers to encourage use of a card.
+Spending on the card typically awards the card users with points or cash-points that allow the user to redeem points for rewards, such as the following: gift cards; statement credits or cash deposited in an account of the card user's choice; or frequent-flyer program credits.
+Spending that qualifies for these points can include or exclude balance transfers, payday loans, or cash advances.
 Points typically have no cash value until redeemed via the issuer.

-Depending on the type of card, rewards will generally cost the issuer between 0.25% and 2.0% of the spread.
-Networks such as Visa or MasterCard have increased their fees to allow issuers to fund their rewards system.
-Some issuers discourage redemption by forcing the cardholder to call customer service for rewards.
-On their servicing website, redeeming awards is usually a feature that is very well hidden by the issuers.
-Many credit card issuers, particularly those in the United Kingdom, Canada and United States, run these programs to encourage use of the card.
-Reward programs create a two-sided market between merchants and consumers resulting in increased adoption of credit cards.
+Depending on the card type, rewards generally cost the issuer between 0.25% and 2.0% of the interest spread.
+Networks such as Visa and MasterCard have increased their fees to allow issuers to fund their rewards system.
+Some issuers discourage redemption by forcing the cardholder to call customer service to redeem rewards.
+On a servicing website, the feature for redeeming rewards is usually well hidden by the issuers.
+Many credit card issuers, particularly those in the United Kingdom, Canada, and the United States, run these programs to encourage card use.
+Reward programs create a two-sided market between merchants and consumers, resulting in increased adoption of credit cards.

-Card holders typically receive between 0.5% and 3% of their net expenditure (purchases minus refunds) as an annual rebate, which is either credited to the credit card account or paid to the card holder separately.
-Unlike unused gift cards, in whose case the breakage in certain U.S. states goes to the state's treasury, unredeemed credit card points are retained by the issuer.
+Cardholders typically receive between 0.5% and 3% of their net expenditure (purchases minus refunds) as an annual rebate; this rebate is either credited to the credit card account or paid separately to the cardholder.
+Unlike unused gift cards—whose breakage in certain US states is remitted to the state's treasury—unredeemed credit card points are retained by the issuer.

-A 2010 public policy study conducted by the Federal Reserve concluded cash back reward programs result in a monetary transfer from poor to rich households.
-Eliminating cash back reward programs would reduce merchant fees which would in turn reduce consumer prices because retail is such a competitive environment.
+In 2010, the Federal Reserve conducted a public policy study concluding that cashback reward programs result in a monetary transfer from poor to rich households.
+Eliminating cashback reward programs would reduce merchant fees, which would in turn reduce consumer prices, because the retail environment is so competitive.

-Costs of rewards program to the merchant
+Costs of rewards programs to merchants

 When accepting payment by credit card, merchants typically pay a percentage of the transaction amount in commission to their bank or merchant services provider.
-The credit card issuer is sharing some of this commission with the card holder to incentivise them to use the credit card when making a payment.
-Rewards-based credit card products like cash back are more beneficial to consumers who pay their credit card statement off every month.
+The credit card issuer shares some of this commission with the cardholder as an incentive to use the credit card when performing a transaction.
+Rewards-based credit card products—such as cashback—are more beneficial to consumers who pay their credit card balance in full each month.
 Rewards-based products generally have higher annual percentage rates.
-If the balance is not paid in full every month, the extra interest will eclipse any rewards earned.
-Most consumers do not know that their rewards-based credit cards charge higher "interchange" fees to the vendors who accept them.
+If the balance is not paid in full each month, the additional interest will eclipse any rewards earned.
+Most consumers do not know that their rewards-based credit cards charge higher "interchange" fees to vendors who accept them.